lightly-ai/lightly/docs/source/docker/examples/datasets_in_the_wild.rst

 Using the Lightly Worker
 ------------------------

-The Lightly worker has been designed to give engineers an alternative to using fixed framerates for frame extraction.
+The Lightly Worker has been designed to give engineers an alternative to using fixed framerates for frame extraction.

 How about selecting frames based on their similarity?